Name: Puffin (Alca arctica)

 - Nobody really knows why the Rhinoceros Auklets (both male and female) have the horn on their beaks.

 - Scientists aren’t yet sure how Puffins navigate back to their home burrows every year after long months at sea.

 - The Rhinoceros Auklet is the last existing member of its genus, Cerorhinca.

-- The scientific designation Fratercula arctica means “little brother of the north,” given to them because their black and white plumage resembles the costume of certain orders of monks.
+- Fratercula arctica means “little brother of the north,” given to puffins because their black and white plumage resembles the costume of certain orders of monks.